crnjaja/PrivadoID/README.md

 Know Your Customer - KYC and KYB Know Your Business - KYB are regulatory and due diligence processes used to verify the identity of clients and prevent illegal activities such as money laundering and fraud.

 KYC involves a series of checks that financial institutions must conduct to verify the identity of their clients.
 This includes gathering information such as name, address, date of birth, and proof of identity (e.g., passport, driver's license).
 The aim is to ensure that clients are who they claim to be and to assess the risk they may pose.
-KYC procedures typically involve a Customer Indentification Program - CIP, collecting and verifying customer identification information, Customer Due Diligence - CDD, assessing the customer's risk profile based on their background and transactional behavior and continuous monitoring.
+KYC procedures typically involve a Customer Indentification Program - CIP, collecting and verifying customer identification information and Customer Due Diligence - CDD, assessing the customer's risk profile based on their background and transactional behavior but also a continuous monitoring.

 In the context of SSI and digital identity, KYC can be enhanced by using VCs allowing secure and real-time verification while maintaining privacy.